TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/SpecialConfiguration/Index.rst

 The result is a textarea field where lines are not wrapped automatically when reaching the width of the box:

-|img-60| The point of setting "nowrap" in the “types”-configuration is that
+|img-60| The point of setting "nowrap" in the "types"-configuration is that
 under other "types"-configurations the field  *will* wrap lines.
 Likewise you can configure an RTE to appear for a field only if a certain type of the record is set and in other cases not.